 Students interested in the production, processing, packaging, safety and/or transportation of the world’s food supply would be interested in the Food Engineering specializatio ... +

-The 1st BSc & MSc integrated program - Engineering Master in Agronomy and Agro-industry - 100% in English.
+The 1st BSc & MSc integrated program - Engineering Master in International sustainable agribusiness and food engineering in France - 100% in English.